decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 #### JWT-VC
 The JWT-VC within the VP Token of the Authorization Response is signed by the Credential Issuer.

+Note: The example VC does not contain a resolvable status list.

 <tab-panels selected-index="0">
   <nav>